Featured deals

 Expensive

-Are you thinking of getting a used medium sized family car?
-Then the Mitsubishi i-MiEV is a popular option.
-AutoUncle has 2 used Mitsubishi i-MiEVs for sale in UK collected from different dealership websites and online marketplaces.
+Are you considering buying a used medium sized family car?
+Look no further than the Mitsubishi i-MiEV - an excellent choice!
+In total, there are 1 used Mitsubishi i-MiEVs for sale on AutoUncle in the UK sourced from different dealership websites and online marketplaces.

-If you mostly drive short trips, electric cars, plug-in hybrids or petrol cars may be relevant.
+If you drive mostly short distances, range is not crucial - so electric, plug-in or petrol are obvious choices.
+For daily long journeys, electric cars make the most sense if you can charge easily.
 If you have a daily commute over longer distances, a modern electric car can be a great choice - especially if you have access to charging at home or at work.
-Diesel cars may still be relevant in some cases with very long journeys and lack of charging options.
-Be aware that in a number of countries, cities have implemented bans on diesel engines with high emissions.
+For those who drive long distances and don't have access to charging, diesel cars can still be an option.
+Note that diesel engines with significant emissions have faced entry bans in cities across numerous countries.

-The Ford Focus is another popular choice in this segment, with 7,421 cars for sale and an average price of £9,990.
-Ranked third, the Audi A3 is also a good alternative to the Mitsubishi i-MiEV, and you'll find 4,830 used Audi A3 cars for an average price of £17,004 on AutoUncle.
+The Ford Focus is another popular choice in this segment, with 7,767 cars for sale and an average price of £9,596.
+Another recommended alternative is Audi A3 with 5,179 cars for sale an average price tag of £17,700.